How to Take a Traghetto (Cheapest Gondola in Venice!)

 How to Actually Enjoy Summer in Venice (13 Important Tips!)

-While Venetians typically stand on these rides, I honestly can’t imagine doing so!
+While Venetians traditionally stand on these rides, I honestly can’t imagine doing so!

 The Grand Canal is a busy place, especially in the middle of the day, and while it wasn’t particularly dramatic, I caught myself holding onto my seat a couple of times when sitting on the side.